jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 A salt or pepper is a random value added as additional input to a password hash function to **protect** the resulting hash **from reverse hash lookups** (and optimised versions of reverse hash lookups such as rainbow tables).

 Salts are stored in the user table in the database, one random salt per user, whereas a pepper is a single random value specific to an application and is stored outside of the database (preferably in some form of secure storage).
-This way if the system is attacked and the database is breached (e.g. through direct access or SQL injection attacks) the pepper would need to be compromised separately since both have their own security enclaves.
+This way if the system is attacked and the database is breached (e.g. through direct access or SQL injection attacks) the pepper would need to be compromised separately since both live in their own security enclaves.

 <figure>
   <img src="/image/blog/2023-04-02-salts-and-peppers/salt-and-pepper-locations.svg" alt="Salts and Pepper Locations"/>